 (Source: DFKI GmbH/Lisa Jungmann)

 With the growing complexity of systems the requirements are increasing as well.
-More than 90 percent of microprocessors are embedded, according to a study by the German Federal Ministry for Education and Research (BMBF).
+According to a study by the German Federal Ministry for Education and Research (BMBF), more than 90 percent of microprocessors are embedded.
 The more complex these systems are, and the more these systems are connected through networks to other systems, the possibility of new and unforeseen interactions between them arises.
-To guarantee safety, robustness and dependability, new, automatic and intelligent test and design methods for quality assurance have to be developed.
+To guarantee safety, robustness and dependability, new automatic and intelligent test and design methods for quality assurance have to be developed.
 This is particularly relevant in safety-critical application areas.

-Scientists at the research department Cyber-Physical Systems are developing such methods, which are based on mathematical proof methods (so-called formal methods), and which can find safety and security faults as early as possible in the system design process.
+Scientists at the research department Cyber-Physical Systems are developing such methods, which are based on mathematical proof methods (so-called formal methods), and which identify safety and security faults as early as possible in the system design process.
 Furthermore, together with other scientific and academic institutes, and on behalf of industrial partners, they develop new methodologies of quality assurance for the design process of complex electronic chips and systems.
-New approaches to optimization of efficiency are in focus as well — for example with regards to resource consumption or speed — as well as developing innovative solutions for specific applications.
+New approaches to optimize efficiency are in focus, for example with regard to resource consumption or speed, as well as developing innovative solutions for specific applications.

 The research areas of the department Cyber-Physical Systems include: